adampbeardsley/adampbeardsley.github.io/student_projects.md

 # Student Projects
 Here's a running list of student research and design projects I've mentored.
 If you're a student looking to get involved, this is a good place to see what others have been up to lately.

+## Driver Alert Mechanism
+*Jude Riley, 2022-2023*

+For Jude's senior design project, he is creating a device to more actively alert drivers when a car brakes quickly.
+He hopes to make the brake light more effective by displaying differently when there is a hard brake vs a light brake.
+The challenge is doing this in an affordable way that can be installed after market without comprimising the existing safety of the car, and of course making sure all alterations are legal for vehicles on the road.

 ## Design and Performance of CHART
 *Ahlea Wright, 2022*
 ![CHART Test](media/chart_test.jpeg)